The planet is full of land holding ‘irrecoverable carbon’—and it’s at risk

 “We’re really looking at having just one generation to avoid the worst impacts of climate change,” says Allie Goldstein, a scientist at Conservation International and one of the authors of the new study, published today in Nature Climate Change.
 “Any ecosystem carbon that is lost and couldn’t be recovered by midcentury should be considered a permanent subtraction from our carbon budget.
 We use that to identify ‘irrecoverable carbon,’ which is the carbon that we can really least afford to lose.”

 The scientists focused on ecosystems where humans are directly causing losses in carbon by destroying nature.
 (The Arctic, where the permafrost is beginning to melt and release carbon as temperatures warm, wasn’t on the list.)
-Then they looked at the magnitude of the carbon that could be lost from the soil biomass in each ecosystem if the land was converted for human uses, and how quickly that carbon could be recovered.
+Then they looked at the magnitude of the carbon that could be lost from the soil and biomass in each ecosystem if the land was converted for human uses, and how quickly that carbon could be recovered.

 Out of 14 major ecosystems, tropical peatlands hold the most “irrecoverable carbon,” at 450 metric tons of carbon per hectare.
 Mangrove forests hold 335 tons of carbon per hectare, followed by boreal and temperature peatlands at 135 tons per hectare, and old-growth forests at nearly 100 tons per hectare.